 Cleary Gottlieb Steen & Hamilton LLP

-Cleary Gottlieb’s international practice in 16 major commercial centers throughout the world helps clients effectively address a broad range of trade and customs matters.
+Cleary Gottlieb is an international practice in 16 different centres worldwide.
+They help clients effectively manage a wide range of customs and trade matters.

-Akerman’s International Trade and Customs Practice provides strategic counseling for clients to gain and maintain an advantage in the global marketplace.
+Akerman’s International Trade and Customs Practice offers their customers strategic advice; Thanks to it, they can gain and maintain their advantage in the global trade market.

-Recognized by Chambers Global for our international trade experience, they assist domestic and multinational companies with all aspects of the cross-border movement of goods and services.
+Chambers Global singled them out for their deep expertise in international trade matters.
+They help both global companies and local companies with all aspects of the movement of goods, consumer goods and services across borders.

 Akin Gump Strauss Hauer & Feld LLP